Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Results

 When using the hybrid algorithm \fref{fig:Density_hp_A_C}, the solutions completely coincided with a shorter calculation time.

 \paragraph{Middle pressure.}

 As the relative pressure decreases, the VF-DFT provide a smaller gain in speed \fref{fig:Density_mp_A}.
-In this case, the algorithms were able to catch the peaks' position, but only VF-DFT with PSO was able to recover the magnitude of the peaks.
+In this case, the stochastic algorithms were able to catch the position of the peaks, but only VF-DFT with PSO was able to recover the magnitude of the peaks.

 The hybrid approach in the case with relative pressure $P/P_0 = 0.4739$ \fref{fig:Density_mp_A_C} did not give the expected gain in the calculation speed.
 The GA-based H-DFT turned out to be even slower than the classical DFT.
-As already noted in the section with the nitrogen results, this is due to the initialization time optimization algorithms.
-At such pressures, in the Picard iteration for argon, a sufficiently large value of $\gamma$ can be used.
-The time spent in the H-DFT to obtain an approximate solution turned out to be very close to the time DFT with Picard iterations.
+As already was mentioned in the section with the nitrogen results, this is due to the initialization time for optimization algorithms.
+In this case, a sufficiently large value of $\gamma$ can be used for the Picard iteration.
+The time spent in the H-DFT to obtain an approximate solution turned out to be very close to the time of the classical approach.

 In all considered cases, the greatest gain in speed was obtained at high relative pressures.
-This is due to the fact that at high relative pressures, for the convergence of the Picard iteration method, it is necessary to choose a sufficiently small parameter $\gamma$.
-But in addition, at high relative pressures, more layers are formed near the wall, which means more patterns that can be distinguished using PCA.
-Thus, it turns out that it is easier to build a solution using VF-DFT at high pressures.
+This is due to the fact that it is possible to choose a sufficiently small parameter $\gamma$ for the convergence of the Picard iteration method at high relative pressures.
+In addition, at high relative pressures, more layers are formed near the wall, which means more patterns can be extracted by PCA.
+Thus, it is easier to look for a solution using VF-DFT at high pressures.